 - Can you refuse to return to work because of your concern that, as an older employee, the potential consequences of getting COVID-19 are especially serious?
 While you can refuse to return to work because of that concern, you are not protected by the laws against discrimination if you chose to do so.
 And, if you have been collecting unemployment, your refusal to return may well likely jeopardize your right to continue to collect.
 Nonetheless, there may be ways to position yourself to possibly protect your unemployment benefits, but here, the advice of a lawyer is critical.

 One final word: Please keep in mind that the information provided above is only general in nature and is not intended as a substitute for your obtaining advice from lawyers at this Firm or elsewhere about how you should be handling your particular situation.
-To contact this Firm, please call 856.914.9200 or click on, “Help Us Understand Your Case,” appearing on the home page of this website, www.schallandbarasch.com
+To contact this Firm and schedule a case evaluation with workers’ discrimination lawyers, please call 856.914.9200 or click on, “Help Us Understand Your Case,” appearing on the home page of this website, www.schallandbarasch.com